Death Talk Mission

-The Death Talk Project organizes workshops, rituals, Death Cafes, a monthly movie night, and other events.
-Join us for useful, honest conversation about how we die, how we mourn, and how we care for and remember our dead.
+From 2016-2019 the Death Talk Project organized workshops, rituals, Death Cafes, a monthly movie night, and other events.
+Our invitation was: Join us for useful, honest conversation about how we die, how we mourn, and how we care for and remember our dead.

 - The Death Talk Project aims to explore how we talk about and relate to death and dying.

 - The Death Talk Project works to reconnect families and communities to practices that support caring for, mourning, and remembering our dead.